 - county or parish name

-For specific topics, search or browse the following series in Discovery, our catalogue:
+Search or browse the following series in our catalogue for:

-- Policy and general administration in OS 1, OS 9, OS 11
+- Policy and general administration records in OS 1, OS 9, OS 11

 Read our guide on Public rights of way for information on records of public rights of way maintained by Ordnance Survey.

 You can browse the full list of Ordnance Survey records series in our catalogue.

 We hold a relatively small number of records for Ordnance Survey staff.

 Up to 1946, some Ordnance Survey staff were military personnel and some were civilians.